 1. Introduction

 Web applications are prevalent and users expect them to perform reliably and quickly.
 One of the ways that web developers ensure that users are satisfied is by testing their applications.
-Web application testing is different than desktop application testing because the primary way of using a web application is through another application: a web browser.
+Web application testing differs from desktop application testing because the primary way of using a web application is through another application: a web browser.
 As a result, web applications are subject to the user’s manipulation in ways that are not common in desktop applications.
 For example, a user can manually change the URL in the web browser to point to another page in the web application.
-Users can also use their browser’s Back and Forward buttons to change pages.
+Users can use their browser’s Back and Forward buttons to change pages.
 Different plugins, browser settings, and browser extensions alter the user experience.
-All these things can provide the web application with unexpected input, or cause it to perform actions that the designers did not anticipate.
+All these factors can provide the web application with unexpected input, or cause it to perform actions that the developer did not anticipate.
 It is for this reason that different testing models exist solely for testing web applications.
 This project implements two models for web application testing, discussed below.

 The first model is the Atomic Section Model (ASM) [] by Jeff Offutt and Ye Wu.
 The ASM represents all possible user interface screens of a web application, just as control flow graphs represent all possible sequences of software program execution.
 ASM can be divided into two levels: the Component Interaction Model (CIM) and the Application Transition Graph (ATG) [6].
 CIM is designed for the individual components of the web application while ATG is for the web application as a whole, in which the individual components come together and function as a system.
+The key idea of the ASM is atomic sections: a section of code that is delivered as a unit to the browser.
+This code can contain markup such as HTML and CSS, as well as client-side scripting such as JavaScript.
+An atomic section has the property that if any part of it is sent to the browser, all of it is sent to the browser.
+By identifying atomic sections in a page, how the atomic sections are combined in a page, and transitions between pages, paths through the web application can be found.

 Another web application testing model is the Qian, Miao, and Zeng model (QMZ) [].
-Applying the QMZ model involves the creation of a Page Flow Diagram (PFD) [7], which represents “the relationship among pages of a web application” [7].that A Page Test Tree (PTT) [7], based upon the PFD, is also necessary for generating shorter paths than those shown in the PFD.
-A PTT is a tree-like structure that is a simpler representation than that provided by the PFD of pages in the web application.
+Applying the QMZ model involves the creation of a Page Flow Diagram (PFD) [7], which represents “the relationship among pages of a web application” [7].
+A PFD has nodes that represent pages in the web application, connected by edges that represent different transitions that the user can take to reach one page from another.
+A PFD can have cycles when a page links to a different page, which then links back to the first page.
+As such, it is necessary to manipulate the PFD into an acyclic structure to determine unique paths through the application.
+A Page Test Tree (PTT) [7], based upon the PFD, is such a structure, and is a simpler representation of the web application than that provided by the PFD.